bjk127/Sentiment-Analysis-Test-/README.md

 ___
 ## Overview
-The goal of this project is to analyze topics in Glassdoor's employee reviews, in order to understand what employees like and dislike about their employers.
-To answer this question, I will need to accomplish a few things:
+The goal of this project is to analyze topics in Glassdoor's employee reviews to understand what employees like and dislike about their employers.
+To answer this question, I conduct the following steps:
-- Identify employers that have significantly high and low scores, and that have enough reviews to collect a large corpus.
-- Collect employee review data for each of the employers that I have identified as a target for analysis.
+- Collect employee review data for Dow Jones between May 2008 and January 2019.
 - Analyze a corpus of employee feedback using Natural Language Processing techniques.
-Identify latent topics and their relative importances using Non-Negative Matrix Factorization.
+Identify latent topics and their relative importance.

 ***To go straight to results, [Click here!](#results)***